How to train your ViT? Data, Augmentation, and Regularization in Vision Transformers: Experimental setup

 To regularize our models we use robust regularization techniques widely adopted in the computer vision community.
 We apply dropout to intermediate activations of ViT as in \cite{dosovitskiy2020vit}.
 Moreover, we use the stochastic depth regularization technique \cite{huang2016deep} with linearly increasing probability of dropping layers.

 For data augmentation, we rely on the combination of two recent techniques, namely Mixup~\cite{zhang2018mixup} and RandAugment~\cite{cubuk2020rand}.
 For Mixup, we vary its parameter $\alpha$, where 0 corresponds to no Mixup.
 For RandAugment, we vary the magnitude parameter $m$, and the number of augmentation layers $l$.
+Note that we use the original RandAugment implementation in TensorFlow, which differs from re-implementations found, for example, in timm~\cite{wightman2020timm}.

 We also try two values for weight decay~\cite{loshchilov2018decoupled} which we found to work well, since increasing AugReg may need a decrease in weight decay~\cite{Resnet-RS}.